TampaDevs/tampa.dev/README.md

 - `noempty`: Filter groups with no upcoming events from the response.
 - `noonline`: Filter online events from the response.

-_Note: These filters also work when you're requesting results in RSS format._
+_Note: These filters also work when you're requesting results in iCal, HTML, RSS, and any other formats._

 Example: